Takao-Yamasaki/ruby-getting-started/README.md

 # Ruby Getting Started

-A barebones [Ruby on Rails](https://rubyonrails.org/) app, which can easily be deployed to Heroku.
+A barebones [Ruby on Rails](https://rubyonrails.org/) app with MySQL database, which can be run locally with Docker or deployed to Heroku.

+## Technology Stack

+- Ruby 3.4
+- Rails 8.0.3
+- MySQL 8.0
+- Docker & Docker Compose

 This application supports the tutorials for both the [Cedar and Fir generations](https://devcenter.heroku.com/articles/generations) of the Heroku platform.
 You can check them out here: